Triobo/tfw/README.md

 **Todo**

 - [ ] Localize
+- [ ] Think about using different IDs for rows (e.g. add a prefix)

 <a name="tfw.dynamicTable+sort"></a>
 #### dynamicTable.sort(event)
-Apply sorting by values of a column.
+Apply sorting by values (text without HTML) of a column.
 Inspired by ProGM's solution from [Stack Exchange](http://codereview.stackexchange.com/questions/37632/sorting-an-html-table-with-javascript)Overrides style attribute of TR elements inside TBODY.

 **Kind**: instance method of <code>[dynamicTable](#tfw.dynamicTable)</code>
 **Todo**